 - Federation of Small Businesses has advice and guidance for small businesses and the self-employed on reducing the risks from coronavirus.
 Scarborough Borough Council is currently offering free membership to 300 businesses on a first come, first served basis.

-- The National Lottery Heritage Fund has launched a £50 million Heritage Emergency Fund to support the heritage sector as an immediate response to the coronavirus outbreak is open for applications until 30 June.
+- The National Lottery Heritage Fund £50 million Heritage Emergency Fund to support the heritage sector as an immediate response to the coronavirus outbreak is open for applications until 30 June.

 - Visit England/Visit Britain latest information and how Government and its agencies are managing it specific to the tourism industry.
 A dedicated page on their Business Advice Hub signposts tourism businesses to the latest Government health advice, how to manage staff, cleaning guidance and financial support.